Close Menu

 While every person’s stroke recovery is different.
 Your rehabilitation and treatment may include:

-• Doctor trained in brain conditions (neurologist)future of social security benefits
+• Doctor trained in brain conditions (neurologist)

 • Rehabilitation doctor